 My wings had been clipped but I’m flying high as a bird now.
 Don’t anyone try and stop me, I am unique and I love it!

-Gray hair transition stories have inspired many ladies going gray as they give hope and encouragement to stick on our journey.
+Grey hair transition stories have inspired many ladies to go grey as they give hope and encouragement to stick on our journey.
 I hope you find Fauzia’s story inspiring.

 Please share it!